 One of my classmates in that first semester was Monica.
 She was a Tennessee native; really fun, sweet and outgoing.
 Monica and I would get to know each other during our first semester, but it was in our Spring semester of 2003 that I truly believe our friendship began.

 My experience in Knoxville and the University of Tennessee produced a fun personal lesson early on: culture shock…

 As I mentioned a second ago, I grew up in Stamford, Connecticut about 750 miles away from Tennessee.
 It was in the first year of design studios that I learned how sheltered I was.
-I’m trying to salvage any sense of feeling cool and worldly, but in a lot of ways, I learned how my childhood did not expose me to as much as my classmates, when it came to pop culture.
+I’m trying to salvage any sense of feeling cool and worldly, but I learned how my childhood did not expose me to as much as my classmates when it came to pop culture.
 That was one of my takeaways from early college life.
-I learned I was not very versed in both movies and music.
+I was not very versed in both film and music.